 2. Benefits are tax-free

-3. Individual disability insurance stays with you
+3. The protection stays with you

 Employer-sponsored coverage generally ends when you leave the company.
 In addition, your employer could decide to stop offering the benefit to save money.